Speaking today at a Washington, D.C. synagogue, President Obama called himself an "honorary member of the tribe."

 "Now, since some people still seem to be wondering about my faith -- I should make clear this was an honorary title, but I as flattered.
 And as an honorary member of the tribe, not to mention somebody whe's hosted seven White House seders ... and been advised by two Jewish chiefs of staff, I can also probably say that I am getting a little bit of a hang of the lingo.
 But I will not use any of the Yiddishisms that Rahm Emanuel taught me, because I want to be invited back.
 Let's just say that he had some creative new synonyms for 'shalom.'"

-Although neither the White House nor the State Department released statements or posted greetings on the 67th Independence Day of the nation of Israel last Thursday, Vice President Joe Biden did attend the annual Israeli Independence Day Celebration at the Andrew W. Mellon Auditorium in Washington and delivered remarks.
-The speech was vintage Joe Biden, beginning with his opening line:
+Although neither the White House nor the State Department released statements or posted greetings on the 67th Independence Day of the nation of Israel last Thursday, Vice President Joe Biden did attend the annual Israeli Independence Day Celebration at the Andrew W.

 This morning at 10:00 a.m., in Israel, all activity came to a halt as sirens sounded, and Israelis stood for two minutes with heads bowed in memory of the 6 million Jews, one third of the Jewish people, who perished in the Holocaust.
 Yesterday, Prime Minister Benjamin Netanyahu spoke at Yad Vashem in recognition of Holocaust Remembrance Day.
 Here are excerpts from his remarks: